 Last year, Plex have also added an ad-supported library of free movies and TV programmes – though, for now at least, the selection in the UK is not very impressive.

-Note: While the app is “free”, you’ll need to pay to unlock its full capabilities.
+Note: While the app is “free”, you’ll need to pay for some of the premium features.
+See our full Plex review here.

 11. Firefox / Silk